 Receiving flowers, especially roses, is always a wonderful feeling.
 They look so stunning if only you can make them last longer.
 That’s possible actually.

-Roses, for example, can be preserved and turned into many useful things, too.
-Dried rose petals are can enjoyed as a sweet-smelling potpourri, a cup of soothing rose tea, a luxurious rose bath – and the list goes on and on!
+Roses can be preserved and turned into many useful things, too.
+Dried rose petals can be enjoyed as a sweet-smelling potpourri, a cup of soothing rose tea, a luxurious rose bath – and the list goes on and on!